-What are the clinical signs of Lyme disease?
+What are the clinical signs of Lyme disease in dogs?

 Many dogs affected with Lyme disease are taken to a veterinarian because they seem to be experiencing generalized pain and have stopped eating.
 Affected dogs have been described as if they were walking on eggshells.
-Often these pets have high fevers.
+Often, these pets have high fevers.
 Dogs may also begin limping.
-This painful lameness often appears suddenly and may shift from one leg to another.
-If untreated, it may eventually disappear, only to recur weeks or months later.
+This painful lameness often appears suddenly and may shift from one leg to another and if left untreated, may eventually disappear, only to recur weeks or months later.

 How is Lyme disease diagnosed?

 Dogs with lameness, swollen joints, and fever are suspected of having Lyme disease.
 However, other diseases may also cause these symptoms.
 There are a few blood tests that may be used for confirmation.
-The first is an antibody test, that your veterinarian can perform in the clinic setting using a special test kit.
+The first is an antibody test that your veterinarian can perform in the clinic using a special test kit.
 This test detects the presence of antibodies created by exposure to the organism.
 A test can be falsely negative if the dog is infected, but has not yet formed antibodies, or if it never forms enough antibodies to cause a positive reaction.
-It is recommended to test no earlier than 4 weeks after a tick bite.
+It is recommended to test no earlier than four weeks after a tick bite.
 Some dogs that have been infected for long periods of time may no longer have enough antibodies present to be detected by the test.
 Therefore, a positive test is meaningful, but a negative is not.
-A follow up test called a QC6 test can be done to assess the numerical antibody level as confirmation.
+A follow-up test, called a QC6 test, can be done to assess the numerical antibody level as confirmation.

-Other tests including PCR (polymerase chain reaction), ELISA (enzyme-linked immunosorbent assay), joint fluid analysis, and culture can also be done with varying degrees of sensitivity, but are done less commonly.
+Other tests including PCR (polymerase chain reaction), ELISA (enzyme-linked immunosorbent assay), joint fluid analysis, and culture can also be done with varying degrees of sensitivity but are less often performed.
 General blood and urine tests are also often done to assess kidney function and look for loss of protein in the urine.
 See handout “Testing for Lyme Disease in Dogs” for further information.

 How is Lyme disease treated?

 Because the Lyme spirochete is a bacterium, it can be treated with antibiotics.
-The antibiotic of choice is doxycycline, followed by amoxicillin, then azithromycin.
-Treatment lasts for 4 weeks.
+The antibiotic of choice is doxycycline (Doxirobe®, Vibramycin®), followed by amoxicillin (Amoxi-Tabs®, Amoxi-Drop®, Biomox®), then azithromycin (Zithromax®).
+Treatment lasts for four weeks.
 Occasionally, the initial infection will recur, or the pet will become re-infected by being bitten by another infected tick.

 How can I prevent my dog from getting Lyme disease?

-The key to prevention is keeping your dog from being exposed to ticks.
+The key to prevention is limiting your dog’s exposure to ticks.
 Ticks are found in grassy, wooded, and sandy areas.
-They find their way onto an animal by climbing to the top of a leaf, blade of grass, or short trees, especially cedar trees.
-Here they wait until their sensors detect an approaching animal on which to crawl or drop.
+They find their way onto an animal by climbing to the top of a leaf, blade of grass, or short trees (especially cedar trees), where they wait until their sensors detect an approaching animal on which to crawl or drop.
 Keeping animals from thick underbrush reduces their exposure to ticks.
-Dogs should be kept on trails when walked near wooded or tall grass areas.
-Vaccination against Lyme disease is recommended for pets that live in endemic areas or that travel to areas where Lyme disease is prevalent.
+Dogs should be kept on trails when walking near wooded or tall grass areas.

 "Vaccination against Lyme disease is recommended for pets that live in endemic areas or that travel to areas where Lyme disease is prevalent."